BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

       --use-clipboard...
-          Copy text to clipboard and paste it via triggering ctrl+V (or shift+ctrl+V) kyepress to paste the text.
+          Copy text to clipboard and paste it via triggering ctrl+V (or shift+ctrl+V) keypress to paste the text.
           By default program will try to type text (ydotool only supports typing latin characters).

       --use-shift...
-          Trigger shift+ctrl+V kyepress to paste text from clipboard.
+          Trigger shift+ctrl+V keypress to paste text from clipboard.
           By default program uses ctrl+V.
           Only applyed when '--use-clipboard' option is set.

       --return-focus...
-          Program will return focus to previous window by triggering alt+Tab kyepress every time when program gains focus (after mouseup event inside the window).
+          Program will return focus to previous window by triggering alt+Tab keypress every time when program gains focus (after mouseup event inside the window).
           Will not work if option '--skip-taskbar' is set.